CAFxX/mgo/README.md

 `GOAMD64=v3` and `GOAMD64=v4`, and a launcher that will pick the appropriate one at runtime.

-Using `MGO_GZIP=n`, with `n` from `1` to `9`, will transparently use gzip to compress and decompress the variants embedded in the executable.
+Using `MGO_COMPRESS`, will enable the transparent use of compression of the variants embedded in the executable.
 This reduces the size the size of the executable, at the cost of additional overhead when the executable is launched.
+The following values are
+supported:

+- `g$n` with `$n` a number from 1 to 9 will use Gzip with compression level `$n`
+- `z$n` with `$n` a number from 1 to 11 will use Zstandard with compression level `$n`
+- `Z$n` with `$n` a number from 1 to 11 will use Zstandard with compression level `$n` and dictionary compression using the base variant as the dictionary

 ### Run time